New Nature Writing in fiction and poetry

-In the last 15 years, a new type of nature writing emerged in the UK.
-It was personal, engaging, and examined the natural world and the environment in fresh and interesting ways.
-It promised to reconnect a younger generation with the world outside, and to raise awareness of ecological issues in an emotionally resonant way.
 This course explores the fiction and poetry that emerged from this moment.
 Tracing back its origins to antecedents like Seamus Heaney, who weaved stories of the politics of Northern Ireland into personal encounters with local nature, and W.G.
 Sebald, whose long semi-fictional nature walks took in natural phenomena, history, and emotional connection, we explore a number of contemporary texts.
 Novels, poetry and memoir by Heaney, Sebald, Alice Oswald, Helen Macdonald.
-Elizabeth-Jane Burnett, Kathleen Jamia and Naomi Booth will be explored.
+Elizabeth-Jane Burnett, Kathleen Jamie and others will be read and discussed.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 This six-week course will expose students to some of the most recent and exciting texts to come out of the new nature writing moment.
 From Elizabeth-Jane Burnett, whose poems and lyrical memoir explore the interactions of her own memories and sensory experiences of nature to Naomi Booth, whose approach to rural landscapes is via the weird and unsettling, we think about the purpose of nature writing.
 We’ll also think about the place of politics and national identity in these landscapes.